Using AI Well — and Building a Data Infrastructure to Support It

 Discussion will examine how resource and regulatory approaches — in energy, environment, water and land use — can responsibly coalesce to meet this historic moment and, above all, to get it right.

-Deputy Director of Policy Development, Western Resource Advocates
+Deputy Director of Policy Development, Clean Energy, Western Resource Advocates

 Director of the Colorado Public Utilities Commission